howdyai/botkit/readme-facebook.md

 | facebook_postback | user clicked a button in an attachment and triggered a webhook postback
 | message_delivered | a confirmation from Facebook that a message has been received
 | message_read | a confirmation from Facebook that a message has been read
+| facebook_account_linking | a user has started the account linking
 | facebook_optin | a user has clicked the [Send-to-Messenger plugin](https://developers.facebook.com/docs/messenger-platform/implementation#send_to_messenger_plugin)
 | facebook_referral | a user has clicked on a [m.me URL with a referral param](https://developers.facebook.com/docs/messenger-platform/referral-params)